Medically reviewed by Drugs.com. Last updated on May 19, 2023.

 - Infection at the surgery site.
 Although very uncommon, infections are a risk with any surgery and may require treatment with antibiotics.

 - Chronic pain.
 Persistent pain after vasectomy reversal is uncommon.

 When considering vasectomy reversal, here are a few things to think about:

 - Vasectomy reversal may be expensive, and your insurance might not cover it.
 Find out about costs ahead of time.

-- The procedure is most successful when performed by a surgeon who has done the procedure many times.
+- The procedure is most successful when performed by a surgeon who does the procedure regularly and who has done the procedure many times.